fpvout/DigiView-SBC/README.md

 If there is any issue, please check on our [Discord server](https://discord.gg/uGYMNByeTH), some people might help you there.

 ## Known Issues
-- Do not plug into the Pi until after you see video in your goggles.
+- Do not plug into the Pi until after video is showing in your goggles.
 - If you need to power cycle the air unit, you may need to replug the USB cable in order to re-establish the stream.
 - **You might need to set Autotemp off on your Vista/Air unit to get it to work**.
 - It may work best in 50mbps mode.
-- The alpha release has no method for shutting own the pi without a mouse and keyboard.

 ## Development
 We will add more info here later, but broad strokes are:
 - The Pi image is based on Raspbian Lite.
-- The core components that make DigiView SBC are fpv-c, and Gstreamer.
+- The core components that make DigiView SBC are fpv-c, Gstreamer and Hello_Video (Pi version only).
 - Auto-start on USB is accomplished via a UDEV rule that triggers the GoggleConnect service, which starts a bash script that initiates the stream.
 - A tutorial for building your own version from scratch is planned for a future date.
 - Jetson Nano 2gb, and RockPi 4 images are also in development.